TeamXenonDuke/.github/profile/README.md

 ## Hi there 👋

-We'd love to share our tools with you.
-Please e-mail david.mummy@duke.edu to gain access to our repositories.
+We'd love to share our tools with you and our repositories are publicly accessible.
+Please e-mail david.mummy@duke.edu with questions.
 <!--

 **Here are some ideas to get you started:**